Will not display webinar until it's time for the broadcast.

 Harvest Concerns: Conventional and organic growers will learn harvest and handling concerns, storage considerations, and best management practices for record keeping to minimize and evaluate risk.

-Pest Management Module #2: Foliar Diseases, Insect Management, and Weed Control--Growers will learn pest identification, disease identification, control and management specific to pulse crops in the region.
+Pest Management Module #2: Viral Diseases and Insect Management--Growers will learn pest identification, disease identification, control and management specific to pulse crops in the region.

-Planting Considerations: Conventional and organic growers will learn about ground prep; nutrients & inoculations, seed selection (including winter pulses & emerging crops), treatments and other planting considerations.
+Planting Considerations and Weed Control: Conventional and organic growers will learn about ground prep; nutrients & inoculations, seed selection (including winter pulses & emerging crops), treatments and other planting considerations.
 Pesticide credit application pending.
 Live webinar will originate as part of the Western Pulse Growers Association annual grower meeting.
 Attend online or in person at the Best Western University Inn.

 More information and register at www.usapulses.org/pulsed.
 The PulsED Grower Education program is sponsored by the USDA RMA through the Risk Management Education Program in partnership with the USA Dry Pea & Lentil Council.
 Contact: Mike Shelton at email@example.com